dan-klasson/django-tastypie-specified-fields/README.md

     curl -H "Accept: application/json" http://127.0.0.1:8000/api/v1/book/?fields=title,publication_date,publisher__name&author=1

-Which automatically adds `distinct` to the query.
-If you do not want this behaviour you can pass `distinct=false`.

 ### Demo

 There is an example project included you can play around with.
 The password is `demo/demo`.